Protect Your Business: A Research Guide for Entrepreneurs

 Your business name, logo, and ideas are valuable intellectual property that needs protection.
 Registering your business name as a trademark prevents others from using it and safeguards your brand identity.
 Trademarks, copyrights, and patents are crucial tools to protect your ideas, designs, and inventions.

 A solid protection plan involves signing confidentiality or non-disclosure agreements (NDAs) when sharing your business ideas with potential partners, investors, or employees.
-Protecting your intellectual property from theft or unauthorized use ensures that you maintain control over your creative work and innovation.
+Protecting your intellectual property from theft or unauthorised use ensures that you maintain control over your creative work and innovation.

 3. Invest in Cybersecurity